-The global Sepsis Treatment Market is forecast to grow at an annual rate of 8.8 percent from USD 469 million in 2020 to USD 765 million in 2027.
+The global Sepsis Treatment Market is forecast to grow at an annual rate of 8.8 percent from USD 0.46 billion in 2022 to USD 0.86 billion in 2030.
 The public-private support for target study efforts, the rising prevalence of infectious diseases, the number of sepsis incidences, and the government programs to raise sepsis awareness are all expected to fuel the market growth over the forecast period for Sepsis Treatment products.

 According to WHO statistics released in April 2018, this disease affects over 30 million people worldwide and causes about 6 million deaths per year.
 According to the same source, about 3 million newborns and 1.2 million children worldwide are affected by this disease last year.
 With such a high prevalence, demand for diagnostic solutions is expected to rise, propelling market growth over the projected period.